 Religious Education at LEAP schools meets the requirements of our pupils who are members of local, national and global communities and it celebrates the diverse nature of our borough.

 The RE curriculum forms an important part of our school’s spiritual, moral and social teaching.
-Our schools use Plan Bee’s RE scheme to ensure we offer a broad and balanced curriculum that builds on knowledge and skills.
+Our schools use the LEAP RE Curriculum to ensure we offer a broad and balanced curriculum that builds on knowledge and skills.

 The long and medium term plans ensure that there is progression throughout the school and that children are building upon knowledge learnt in previous years.
 Our curriculum content is arranged so that ideas and processes become more challenging over time and demonstrates clear progression.
 In class, pupils have the opportunity to learn through various online presentations and videos, fiction and non-fiction books, real artefacts and objects.
 Children have ample opportunity to articulate their ideas about religion, beliefs and spirituality through class discussions and assemblies.